RRSS-Reader/RRSS-Backend/docs/dev/translation_provider.md

 ## Frontend

-Frontend should use packages [i18next](https://www.i18next.com/) as the frontend translation framework.
+Frontend should use package [i18next](https://www.i18next.com/) as the frontend translation framework.

 Additionally, `i18next-fetch-backend` could be used to retrieve translation resources from backend endpoints.